femaref/xmljsonproxy/README.md

 ### As a proxy

 Run the binary, and change your endpoint from `https://api.eveonline.com` to `http://localhost:9293`.
-You can overwrite the port with the `$PORT` environemnt variable.
+You can overwrite the port with the `$PORT` environment variable.